mollybair/R-Code-Sample/README.md

 1. Is there a correlation between an employee's degree of choice over their work hours and the degree of family-supportive supervisor behaviors (FSSB) in their workplace?
 2. If such a correlation exists, how does the intervention affect it?

+I ran a correlation test for each wave for treatment and control, resulting in a total of 8 correlation tests.
+Every test had a significant result.